 Supplies I used:

-Ikea has a range of mix and match components so you can customize your own desk.
+IKEA has a range of mix and match components so you can customize your own desk.

 I also picked up a table top from Ikea sized at approx 47″ x 23″. (on Amazon HERE)

-Mixing the stain tone
+Custom-mixing the stain

 How to stain to achieve a Restoration Hardware looking finish: